Behlil/Reduce-Hospital-Readmissions/README.md

 You also need to download the data file `hospital_readmission.csv` from the hospital group and place it in the same folder as the project files.

 ## Usage
 To run this project, you can use Jupyter Notebook or any other Python IDE that supports notebooks.
-Open the file `hospital_readmission.ipynb` and run the cells in order.
+Open the file `notebook.ipynb` and run the cells in order.
 The notebook contains comments and explanations for each step of the analysis.

 ## Report
 The report for this project is available in the file `hospital_readmission_report.pdf`.
 It contains an introduction, a methodology, a results section, a discussion section, and a conclusion section.
 The report also includes figures and tables that illustrate the main findings and recommendations.